SECURITY ALERT: New Domen Toolkit Pushes Malware through Fake Software Updates

-To make sure you don’t fall for the Domen toolkit or similar fake notifications, why not install an automatic software updater, like our Thor Free?
+To make sure you don’t fall for the Domen toolkit or similar fake notifications, why not install an automatic software updater, like our Heimdal Free?

-The Thor Free tool is free to use forever and it will close all outdated software vulnerabilities.
-Whenever an update is available for one of your installed software or apps, Thor Free will automatically apply the patch.
+The Heimdal software updater tool is free to use forever and it will close all outdated software vulnerabilities.
+Whenever an update is available for one of your installed software or apps, Heimdal™ Free will automatically apply the patch.
 It works silently, in the background, without requiring permissions and restarts every time.